MorsySoker/RecipesAssignment/README.md

 One of the Best and easy ways to work with UIKit Programmatically used it to create the cells
 ## Roadmap to improve the app

-- UnitTests: Have a good coverage of of test
+- UnitTests: Have a more indepth UnitTests for SearchRecipes Modules + Writing Tests For RecipeDetails Modules

 - Having a cell presenter/viewModel to handel the responspility of downloading the image and handling the data of the viewModel